open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 	}
 ```

-In this example, we just use the name property.
+In this example, we just use the `name` property
+without any extra identity.

-And most important a resource requires content.
+And most importantly, a resource requires content.
-Content can be already present in some external
+Content can already be present in some external
 repository.
 As long, as there is an access type
 for this kind of repository, we can just refer to it.
 Here, we just use an image provided by the